Average Lifespan of a Duck by Breed

 Bantam Ducks

-The longest life span by a considerable margin is one of the bantam ducks—the Calls and Black East Indies in particular.
+The longest lifespan by a considerable margin is one of the bantam ducks—the Calls and Black East Indies in particular.

-A number of mine have lived a decade or more and one Grey Call female lived 15 years.
+A number of mine have lived a decade or more, and one Grey Call female lived 15 years.
 They also tend to have longer useful lives from a breeder’s standpoint, with males remaining fertile for as long as a decade and some females able to produce eggs for an even longer period, assuming the best of care.
 Because they carry less weight and don’t experience ultra-fast growth rates, their bodies tend to hold up longer.

-This article about the life span of a duck was written for Hobby Farms magazine.
+This article about how long ducks live was written for Hobby Farms magazine.
 Click here to subscribe.

 Leave a Reply